Ace of Cups meaning

 The Ace of Cups represents overall satisfaction throughout all different areas of your life.
 It predicts success and abundance through use of good intuition and creativity.
 New relationships or possibly a birth or pregnancy could be associated with these positive outlooks.
 The answer is yes.

-Keywords: tarot cards, tarot meanings, Ace of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Ace of Cups tarot card mean, reversed meaning

 Help us improve